Āpiha Whakahaere Manene

 Pay for immigration officers varies depending on experience and the type of work they do.
 However, the starting salary is the same for all new recruits.
 This is due to the level of training required to become a fully qualified Immigration Officer.

 - Immigration officer recruits usually start on $59,000 a year.

 - Senior immigration officers usually earn between $59,000 and $90,000 a year.

 - Immigration officers in managerial roles usually start on $87,000.

 Source: Ministry of Business, Innovation and Employment, 2022.

 (This information is a guide only.
 Find out more about the sources of our pay information)

 What you will do

 Immigration officers may do some or all of the following:

-- provide information about immigration laws, policies and procedures for migrants and other stakeholders
+- interpret and provide information about immigration laws, policies and procedures for migrants and other stakeholders

 - read, check and decide on applications for residency or entry into New Zealand